 For a listing of plans available, or to arrange payroll deduction, see the Payroll Manager.

-The Employee Assistance Program (EAP) is a short-term counseling and referral service provided to all employees who are currently receiving benefits.
-This program addresses marital, child or other family problems, persistent anxiety, abuse of alcohol or other drugs, stress problems, depression, grief, or other distractive concerns.
+The Employee Assistance Program (EAP) is a short-term counseling and legal referral service provided to all employees who are currently receiving benefits.
+This program addresses personal, relationship, work, legal and financial issues.

 We encourage any employee currently receiving benefits, or their family member, to take it upon themselves to seek assistance.
 All communications and information received by the counselors of the program will be kept strictly confidential.
-More information about this service can be found on the HR Benefits site.
+More information about this service can be found on the HR Benefits site or by contacting the Benefits Coordinator. .

 - Under age 19 at the end of the year or